Northern Command (United Kingdom): Twentieth century

 Imphal Barracks, York, command headquarters from 1958 to 1972.

 The 1901 Army Estimates introduced by St John Brodrick allowed for six army corps based on six regional commands.
 As outlined in a paper published in 1903, V Corps was to be formed in a reconstituted Northern Command, with HQ at York.
 Major-General Sir Leslie Rundle was appointed acting General Officer Commanding-in-Chief (GOCinC) of Northern Command on 10 October 1903, and it reappears in the Army List in 1905, with the boundaries defined as 'Berwick-on-Tweed (so far as regards the Militia, Yeomanry and Volunteers) and the Counties of Northumberland, Cumberland, Westmoreland, Durham, Lancashire, Yorkshire and the Isle of Man.
 The defences on the southern shores of the estuaries of the Humber and Mersey are included in the Northern Command'.
 By 1908 the Midland Counties of Lincolnshire, Nottinghamshire, Derbyshire, Staffordshire, Leicestershire and Rutland had been added, but Westmoreland, Cumberland and Lancashire had been moved into Western Command.

 The Command HQ was established at Tower House in Fishergate in York in 1905.

 First World War

-Army Order No 324, issued on 21 August 1914, authorised the formation of a 'New Army' of six divisions, manned by volunteers who had responded to Earl Kitchener's appeal (hence the First New Army was known as 'K1').
+Army Order No 324, issued on 21 August 1914, authorised the formation of a 'New Army' of six divisions, composed of volunteers who had responded to Earl Kitchener's appeal (hence the First New Army was known as 'K1').
 Each division was to be under the administration of one of the Home Commands, and Northern Command formed what became the 11th (Northern) Division.
 It was followed by the 17th (Northern) Division of K2 in September 1914.

 At the end of 1914, Lieutenant General Sir Herbert Plumer, the GOCinC, left Northern Command to form V Corps in France, and Major-General Henry Lawson was placed in temporary command, followed by Lieutenant General Sir John Maxwell after he had suppressed the Easter Rising in Ireland.
 Maxwell was formally appointed GOCinC in November 1916.